isaac152/isaac152/README.md

 -->

 ## **Projects:**
+-[Prometeo telegram bot](https://github.com/isaac152/prometeo_test_telegram_bot): A telegram bot to use Prometeo API to check your accounts and your credit cards.
+Made in Python.
+-[Star it](https://night-map.herokuapp.com/): A web app where you can generate and customize your own star map based on a specific date and location.
+Choose your location, add a date, change the color of the background or the map with the predetermined colors or add a specific one in hex to make the best combinations, choose the size of your preference and add a special message to make it memorable.
+Made with Django.
  -  [Curious bird bot](https://github.com/isaac152/curious_bird_bot):  A telegram bot (@curios_bird_bot) who gives you information about a random bird every time you ask.
 Also, you can play to guess the bird by sound or by a photo.
 All data was scraped from Ebird.
--  [Recipe Calculator Django](https://github.com/isaac152/recipe-calculator-Django):  Currently in development.
-Is a simple web app to track the cost of your recipes.
+-  [Recipe Calculator Django](https://github.com/isaac152/recipe-calculator-Django):  Is a simple web app to track the cost of your recipes.
  - [Habits Track API ](https://github.com/isaac152/APIHabitsTracker):  API made to simulate the android apps that track habits.
-Made in Flask.
+Made in Flask and MongoDb.
  - [Gura advice](https://gura-advice.herokuapp.com/) : Get a track of the movies, animes and series you want to watch or already watched.
 You can also share your lists with your friends to recommend your favorite media.
 - [Pokedex](https://isaac152.github.io/pokedex/) : A simple pokedex made in Vanilla Javascript with CSS animations.
 Used for practice async and API calls in Javascript.